ghiffaryr/grplot/README.md

 grplot: lazy statistical data visualization
 =======================================

-grplot is a Python visualization library based on numpy, scipy, matplotlib, seaborn, squarify, and pandas.
+grplot is a Python visualization library based on numpy, scipy, matplotlib, seaborn, squarify, pandas, and ipython.
 It supports human laziness in drawing complete and attractive statistical graphs in just one line of code.

 Documentation